ankypant/angular-initializr/README.md

 ## Json server

-Run `yarn json-server` for a json server.
+Run `yarn server` for a json server.
 Navigate to `http://localhost:3000/`.
 Don't forget to start the json server before you try to login, as it is required to get dummy user details.